jhonalino/javascriptjhon.com/posts/get-your-javascript-web-app-started-without-react.md

 ### 1. Wait for the DOM to be ready with DOMContentLoaded

-Most scripts interact with a DOM one way or another.
-For example changing some text when the user clicks a button or attaching click handlers.
-But before we can interact with the DOM, it first has to be loaded.
+Most scripts interact with the DOM in one way or another.
+For example, changing some text when the user clicks a button, or attaching click handlers.
+Before we can interact with the DOM, however, it has to be loaded.

 ```javascript
     document.addEventListener("DOMContentLoaded", function () {